vitessio/website/content/en/docs/17.0/reference/compatibility/mysql-compatibility.md

 It must then register itself by calling `DBDDLRegister`.
 You can take a look at the `dbddl_plugin.go` in the engine package for an example of how it's done.
 Finally, you need to add a command line flag to vtgate to have it use the new plugin: `--dbddl_plugin=myPluginName`

+## Cross-shard Transactions

+Vitess supports multiple [transaction modes](../../../user-guides/configuration-advanced/shard-isolation-atomicity) i.e. `SINGLE`, `MULTI` and `TWOPC` .

+The default mode is MULTI i.e. multi-shard transactions as best-effort.
+A transaction that affects only one shard will be fully ACID complaint.
+When a transactions affects multiple shards, any failure on one or more shards will rollback the effect of that query.
+Committing the multi-shard transaction issues commits to the participating shards in a particular order.
+This allows the application or user to undo the effects of partial commits in case of failures.

 ## Auto Increment